BBQ Chicken: From Grill to Table in Minutes

 4. Stir in the Barbecue Sauce

-Apply the BBQ sauce after the chicken has cooked completely.
+Apply the BBQ sauce after the chicken has cooked thoroughly.
 Still, wait!
 During the final few minutes of cooking, please proceed with this step.
 This step is necessary because applying the sauce too early can result in burning.
-Brush the sauce all over the chicken; grill for three to four more minutes per side.
+Brush the sauce over the chicken; grill for three to four more minutes per side.
 This approach will provide the glaze we all yearn for—sticky, delicious.

 “Good things come to those who wait; patience is essential when barbecues are involved.” – Master Grilling